BirchKwok/lynsedb/docs/quickstart.md

 - choose local or remote mode with `VectorDBClient`;
 - create a database and collection;
-- insert vectors with stable integer IDs and metadata fields;
+- insert vectors with stable public IDs and metadata fields;
 - commit writes through `insert_session()`;
 - build and tune an index;
 - search by vector, filter by metadata, query fields, and retrieve vectors;
-- use text, hybrid, named vector, and sparse vector retrieval;
+- use document, BM25, hybrid, named vector, and sparse vector retrieval;
 - update, soft-delete, restore, and compact rows.

 For a complete curriculum, continue with the